Telehealth saved my life. Here’s how to make it even better

 Enhancing emergency response and trauma care.
 In addition to offering telestroke capabilities, healthcare providers should equip emergency vehicles with portable ultrasound devices and defibrillators.
 Rural communities can consider strategically deploying high-powered wired and wireless hotspots in case patients need immediate medical attention while still en route to the hospital.
 Following natural disasters such as earthquakes or floods, mobile hotspots configured for telehealth could be helicoptered into isolated communities.

 Spreading mental health care.
-50% of Americans in general have the mental healthcare professionals they need.
-Only 20% of rural folks and 30% of African-Americans do.
+Fifty percent of Americans in general have the mental healthcare professionals they need.
+Only 20% of rural folks and 30% of African Americans do.
 Telehealth is helpful for delivering mental healthcare services, but it should be supported with distant learning and online training to create a local mental health workforce.

 Improving senior care and aging in place.
-A recent survey conducted by CVS Health revealed that individuals 65 and older have a strong desire to maintain their independence for as long as possible, with nearly eight in 10 seniors noting that they plan to “age in place.”
+A recent survey conducted by CVS Health revealed that individuals 65 and older have a strong desire to maintain their independence for as long as possible, with nearly 8 in 10 seniors noting that they plan to “age in place.”

 Telehealth can have a huge impact on senior healthcare and aging in place, especially in underserved and marginalized communities.
 But the technology is only as good as the quality of the broadband network that it’s built upon.
 Broadband has to be part of the solution.